-The Parties will comply with the Privacy Act 1993 when performing activities under this OA, and will not disclose any personal information acquired in the course of performing activities under this OA.
+The Parties will comply with the Privacy Act 1993 when performing activities under this OA.

-4.14 Conflicts of interest
+4.13 Conflicts of interest

 A declaration, using the Conflicts of Interest form in the GIA Handbook, must be completed by all participants involved in the development and/or performance of this OA to identify any conflicts of interest relevant the performance of this OA.
 This declaration should be completed and approved as soon as the representative is elected by the relevant Party.
 It should be attached as a schedule to the OA.